What are your age restrictions?

 At RTTA we try to be as inclusive as we can we are committed to providing a service to those people that sometimes don’t always get the opportunity to take part in ‘challenging’ or exciting activities such as ours.
-We also have to be practical, this doesn’t mean saying no but quite the opposite you know your child the best, so long as there isn’t a medical reason why they shouldn’t attempt the course get in touch with us by phone or email firstname.lastname@example.org and tell us what support you’ll need to be able to get round our course successfully we’ll do our best to sort out any problems.
+We also have to be practical, this doesn’t mean saying no but quite the opposite you know your child the best, so long as there isn’t a medical reason why they shouldn’t attempt the course get in touch with us by phone or email email@example.com and tell us what support you’ll need to be able to get round our course successfully we’ll do our best to sort out any problems.
 It’s very much a learning curve but at a minimum we need the child to be able to wait, it sounds simple but if they can wait we can work round mobility issues and make sure they are comfortable on their journey round.
-In our first year we have had numerous children and young adults who are autistic, downs, ADHD, epileptic and we have plans to have our first blind adult on the course at the beginning of next season.
+In our first year we have had numerous children and young adults who are autistic, downs, ADHD, epileptic and we have successfully hosted our first blind adult on the course.
 We have met a couple of other sites that may be of interest for you please have a look at Challenge for Change, Manchester, Chris is so on board with this kind of support I can’t rate him and his staff highly enough there is also the Calvert Trust Lake District that organise activity holidays.
 Both are charities and are always looking for supporters.

 Can I bring my dog, cat, llama?

 As we’re located in a public park normal park rules apply all we ask is that animals are kept under control and away from our safety equipment.
 We only allow trained guide squirrels on the course.

 I’ve not enjoyed my visit who do I speak with?